Ironam1/Clicky/README.md

 I added react-animated-css to incorporate an NPM package.

 For some reason that I do not know, my deployed application is a commit behind.
+The screen shots are from my local, changedhave been pushed to the remote and deployed.
 New changes do not render.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).